zheng-jj/T03_Team_3_MAD/README.md

 Account created will be given user role and email will be send with account key to the user after registering.

-Change the retrival of the recommended books displayed from local database to firestore
+Change the retrival of the recommedated books displayed from local database to firestore

-Banned users cannot login